 ||Learning Journal 30%

 Practical Assignments 10%

 |No Exam Information

 On completion of this course, the student will be able to:

-- They will be able to draw out contrasts and similarities in life course processes and events between their own and other societies, recognising the particularities of these societies and engaging reflectively with the value of their own cultural and social context.
+- draw out contrasts and similarities in life course processes and events between different societies, recognising the particularities of these societies and engaging reflectively with the value of their own cultural and social context.

-- They will be aware of key anthropological concepts and concerns in the study of birth, initiation, marriage, and death, and will be in a position to appreciate the significance of these concerns in a way that contributes to a critical and informed understanding of the contemporary world.
+- demonstrate awareness of key anthropological concepts and concerns in the study of birth, initiation, marriage, and death, and will be in a position to appreciate the significance of these concerns in a way that contributes to a critical and informed understanding of the contemporary world.

 |Graduate Attributes and Skills